Pearl Jam Official Bootlegs: 2018 official bootlegs

-2022
+2021–2023

+Pearl Jam took a break from touring throughout 2019 to record their 11th studio album Gigaton.
+The band planned to tour throughout 2020 in support of the new album but the tour was postponed to 2022 due to the COVID-19 pandemic.

-Official bootlegs for the band's 2022 Tour were available through the band's official website in MP3, FLAC, 24-bit/96 kHz FLAC formats, as well as physical compact discs.
+Official bootlegs for the band's 2021–2023 Tours were available through the band's official website in MP3, FLAC, 24-bit/96 kHz FLAC formats, as well as physical compact discs.
 The CD orders are fulfilled by nugs.net.
 In addition, ALAC and 24-bit/96 kHz ALAC formats are available on the nugs.net website.

-The 2022 bootlegs each premiered on the day of their official streaming broadcast release on SiriusXM Pearl Jam Radio.
+The 2022 and 2023 bootlegs each premiered on the day of their official streaming broadcast release on SiriusXM Pearl Jam Radio.